-To gain admission into a Nigerian university for Metallurgical Engineering in the 2026/2027 academic session, selecting the right JAMB subject combination for Metallurgical Engineering is your gateway.
-Aside the correct subject combination, other admission requirements including O’Level, JAMB UTME Score, and specific requirements needed by your preferred institutions matter, however, let’s first look at the UTME subject combination.
+To gain admission into a Nigerian University for Metallurgical Engineering in the 2026/2027 academic session, selecting the right JAMB subject combination for Metallurgical Engineering is your gateway.
+Aside from the correct subject combination, other admission requirements, including O’Level, JAMB UTME Score, and specific requirements needed by your preferred Institutions, matter; however, let’s first look at the UTME subject combination.

 What is Metallurgical Engineering?